Note: This document is a work in progress. You can help improve it.

 Setting up your Development Environment

 Git is a distributed source control system.
-This allows us to work on and collaborate on different projects with little to no headache.
+Git allows us to work on and collaborate on different projects with little to no headache.

-use git and optional unix tools.
-This will allow git to be used in your terminal
+use git and optional Unix tools).
+This setting allows Git to used in the terminal.

 git config --global user.name "Replace This With Your Full Name"